Impact of GST on Imports and Exports in India

 Impact on exports

 Under GST, exports are treated as ‘zero-rated supplies’.
-If GST is paid at any point of supply against exports from India, a trader may either export without the payment of IGST under bond or letter of undertaking, or may pay the IGST and claim refund later.
+That is, supplies on which the GST rate is fixed as zero.
+If GST is paid at any point of supply against exports from India, a trader may either export without the payment of IGST under bond or letter of undertaking or may pay the IGST and claim a refund later.

-In both cases, an exporter must provide details of GST invoices in the shipping bill.
+In both cases, an exporter must provide details of the GST invoices in the shipping bill.
+The invoice must contain the following details: